jsjsjsjsjsjsjsjs/simplx-policy/docs/uptime-sla.md

 | 95% to 90% | Between 37 hours 13 minutes and 74 hours 24 minutes    |    65% |
 | Less than 90% | More than 74 hours 25 minutes    |    100% |

-The credit ammount will be calcuated on the monthly Service fee, minus any discounts, addons or licenses which have been applied.
+The credit amount will be calcuated on the monthly Service fee, minus any discounts, addons or licenses which have been applied.
-The SLA does not apply to Google Workspace or other addons.

 ## Exceptions
 Customers are not entitled to a remedy under this SLA if website availability is reduced or impaired due to any of the following exceptions in this agreement.